 Live GIS data is now directly connected to rich asset management and operational datasets in the data warehouse.
 This includes weather conditions, outages, faults, reliability projects, and substation assets.
 As a result, valuable operational insights support informed decision-making to enhance service reliability and contain costs.

 Bringing GIS data maintenance in-house reduced data management costs and saved time in the update cycle.
 Additionally, ArcGIS expanded options for integration with other critical business systems like EMS, asset management, the enterprise data warehouse, and PLS-CADD.

 Migrating the transmission system to ArcGIS Utility Network, and modeling additional devices, also ushered in much-needed analysis capabilities.
 For example, future plans include acquiring the ability to approximate fault locations with live tracing.
 Using data from the EMS system in this way will provide greater insight into the criticality of branch outages.

 Finally, this modern solution paves the way to interconnect transmission and distribution GIS information.
 Centralized management will allow visualization of distribution impacts of transmission events.

 “Transitioning to the Utility Network has laid the groundwork for a far more capable future.
 We already see improvements with visualization of our asset data and better-quality decision making.
 As more areas of LG&E and KU move to the Utility Network, we expect a ripple effect to occur that will enable the company to be better prepared for future challenges.
-With Esri and SSP Innovations assisting with this complex rollout, we feel we are in great hands and positioned to maximize the benefits o
+With Esri and SSP Innovations assisting, we feel we are in great hands and positioned to maximize the benefits of our Enterprise GIS."